HsiaoTsan/RAG-Rerank/README.md

 This repository contains the code for the QA system based on RAG and Reranking for the on-premise deployment of a QA system for the user manual of a traffic simulator named Aimsun.

 # News
+- 2025-01-27: Support Reranking.
-- 2025-01-27: Support tracing changes on raw documents.
+- 2025-01-26: Support tracing changes on raw documents.
 Re-indexing will be performed on all documents if changes happen.
 - 2025-01-25: Proof of Concept (PoC) for the on-premise deployment of a QA system based on RAG on a minimal text data.

 # Usage